petbattle/ubiquitous-journey/README.md

 ```

 ## To Be Done
+- [ ] fix the need to login to argocd before running create-petbattle-secrets.sh
 - [ ] make secrets handling more realistic - use sealed secrets or hashicorp vault - https://www.openshift.com/blog/integrating-hashicorp-vault-in-openshift-4, quarkus hashicorp integration - https://quarkus.io/guides/vault
 - [ ] tekton-tidy.sh, clean artifacts in workspace, add to UJ day2
 - [ ] ubi quarkus build image with tools, check base now we have new images (using custom ones)